 sharing in governance of extractive industries

 Based on field research at mines and in regional capitals, Enough Project completed a report discussing solutions to the illicit conflict gold supply chain from eastern Congo.
 This trade is worth approximately $400 million per year, according to the U.N.
 Group of Experts.
-There is new, growing…Continue
+There is new, growing momentum to address the trade, with 69 refiners, including all of the…Continue

 Added by Arash Irantalab Tehrani on April 30, 2015 at 15:41 — No Comments

 Added by Rushaiya Ibrahim-Tanko on April 29, 2015 at 18:54 — No Comments

 Added by Barbara Bijelic on April 29, 2015 at 11:32 — No Comments